lukastk/maths-notes/Fitting distributions to binned data.md

 where $h_i,\ i=1,\dots, m$ are the bin boundaries.

-Whereas the likelihood fun
+Whereas the likelihood function
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDc5NjExMTksLTc4MDczMzI5OF19
+eyJoaXN0b3J5IjpbLTIwNTIwNzYyMzIsLTc4MDczMzI5OF19
 -->